denten-books/plain-text/3-format.md

 Formats mediate between data structures, transforming one into the other according to predefined rules.
-Mental image, information stored in the head, becomes inscription, information stored in the machine, which turns into a projection, content arranged on the screen.
+Mental image, information stored in the head, becomes inscription, information stored in the machine, which turns into a projection, content arranged on screen.
 The complexities of the transformation stem from the fundamental incompatibility between incommensurate languages and physicalities.
 Format specifications govern the transference of data structures from one medium into the other, at the point